Coping With Epilepsy Epilepsy Research Program

 experience seizures / auras during any medication

-titration / introduction of any anti-epileptic drug.
+titration / introduction of any AED.

 They call this phase "honeymoon period".